Home > Curriculum > Distinctive Programme > Applied Learning Programme

 Excite students about technologies

 Supporting Singapore’s vision of becoming the first Smart Nation in the world, the ALP aims to excite students about current and future technologies.
 In so doing, it is hoped that more students make relevant Computer Science and STEM related courses their choice in their tertiary education.
 This in turn helps to alleviate the problem of a shrinking pool of engineers and technical personnel currently faced by the nation.
-In fact, the ALP can be the incubator for the school to offer ‘O’ Level Computing for students in the Express Stream in the near future.
 By exposing students to technology, coding, and computers in general, it can spark their interest and surface inert talents.
-This opens a new pathway for students to pursue in their Upper Secondary education.

 Strengthen thinking skills, problem solving skills and teamwork